 IdentityForce: Mobile App

-We spent two weeks, researching the industry, learning about IdentityForce’s products, best practices in identity management, and different factors that could trigger and motivate users to take actions.
+We started by researching the industry, learning about IdentityForce’s products, best practices in identity management, and different factors that could trigger and motivate users to take actions.
 Through online surveys and face-to-face interviews with former victims of identity theft and industry experts, we were able to focus on the most common pain-points of our potential end users.

 We then gathered our research findings and created a new and improved native mobile App, that through gamification, it would educate, influence, and motivate our users to be proactive in protecting their identity.
 We shared our solution with potential end users and made improvements based on the feedback we received.